Monday project management software is yet another project management tool in a very crowded project management software space.

 Figure # 4 Why Monday is not a project management app

 Monday is an adequate work management tool for small teams or simple projects.

 When it comes to large teams or complex projects, Monday’s UX and functionality fail to deliver.

 Monday’s lack of essential features makes the app irrelevant for large or complex projects.

 If you are looking for a robust project management app that grows as your team and project grow, try Binfire’s project management app.

 Binfire contains all features you need to manage your projects, manage tasks, communicate with team members, and collaborate on documents.

-Sign up for a free trial and mention this article in your email to email@example.com, as a thank you, we will give you a 3-month Business plan absolutely free.
+Sign up for a free trial and mention this article in your email to email@example.com, and as a thank you, we will give you a 6-month Business plan absolutely free (no credit card needed).